 To be considered for admission into the BCC R.N.
-Nursing Program, applicants must obtain an individual score within the "Proficient "range.
+Nursing Program, applicants must obtain an individual score within the "Proficient "range on the TEAS V Admissions Examination.
 The TEAS V examination may be repeated one time only provided the applicant participates in the Assessment Technologies Institute (ATI) testing remediation program before repeating the TEAS V examination.

 The TEAS V examination is a multiple-choice test that evaluates essential academic skills: Math, Science, Reading and English.
 It is recommended that applicants review Biology, Chemistry and Math content in preparation for taking the TEAS V examination.
 Assessment Technologies Institute, INC. (ATI) testing, the author of the TEAS V examination, has study materials and programs available for interested students.